tidepool-org/devices/README.md

 # Devices
 A GRPC service which provides info about Tidepool supported devices

-The service also exposes a REST interface which proxies the requests to the GRPC server using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).
+The service also exposes a REST interface that proxies the requests to the GRPC server using [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 ## Development